Best Boat T-Tops For Center Consoles: 2022 Savings Guide

 In a marine environment it’s best to do the same spray and wipe cleaning method as anodized after each use.
 If stored, inspect and clean the surface every three months.

 For deep cleaning, pressure washing is the most efficient method to remove dirt and grime.
-If you don’t have access to this device use mild soap.
+Or if you don’t have access to this device use mild soap.
 Clean with either a soft brush or a cloth.
 The best type of soap to use for this purpose is one that has emulsifiers.
 This type of soap will break down most common stains.
 Avoid using harsh cleaners, these can damage powder coating, halving its life expectancy.

-Not only are boat t-tops popular for escaping the sun, but also because you can customize them.
+Not only are boat T-tops popular for escaping the sun, but also because you can customize them.
 You can add items like a wide range rod holders, electronics boxes, lights, and even speakers.

 As mentioned, the crossbars allow you to secure some of these items to your boat.
 But you can add many accessories to the support structure too, depending on your needs.